CalendarZ

 Construction is authorized of the Great National Pike, better known as the Cumberland Road, becoming the first United States federal highway.

-The road has also been referred to as the Cumberland Turnpike, the Cumberland–Brownsville Turnpike (or Road or Pike), the Cumberland Pike, the National Pike, and the National Turnpike.In the 20th century with the advent of the automobile, the National Road was connected with other historic routes to California under the title, National Old Trails Road.
-Today, much of the alignment is followed by U.S. Route 40 (US 40), with various portions bearing the Alternate U.S. Route 40 (Alt.
-US 40) designation, or various state-road numbers (such as Maryland Route 144 for several sections between Baltimore and Cumberland).
+The advent of the automobile in the 20th century breathed new life into the historic route.
+Recognizing its enduring significance, the National Road was integrated with other historic pathways to California under the collective banner of the National Old Trails Road.
+Today, much of its original alignment is meticulously followed by U.S. Route 40 (US 40), a major east-west highway traversing the United States.
+Various segments also carry the designation of Alternate U.S. Route 40 (Alt.
+US 40) or have been incorporated into state road networks, such as Maryland Route 144, which covers several sections between Baltimore and Cumberland.

-In 1976, the American Society of Civil Engineers designated the National Road as a National Historic Civil Engineering Landmark.
-In 2002, the entire road, including extensions east to Baltimore and west to St. Louis, was designated the Historic National Road, an All-American Road.
+The historical importance and engineering prowess of the National Road have not gone unnoticed by historical preservation societies.
+In 1976, the prestigious American Society of Civil Engineers officially designated the National Road as a National Historic Civil Engineering Landmark, recognizing its groundbreaking contribution to American infrastructure.
+Furthermore, in 2002, its entire span, including extensions reaching east to Baltimore and west to St. Louis, received the distinguished title of the Historic National Road, an All-American Road, cementing its place as a cherished and vital part of America's heritage.

 References